 Scope

 This study will examine approximately 162 publicly traded Fortune 1000 companies in the years of 2012 and 2013 that have had executive leadership changes.
 In this study, executive leaders will be defined as either the CEO or the president of a qualifying organization.
-It will examine the impact on stock performance for the three moths prior to the executive leadership change as well as the three months following the executive leadership change.
+It will examine the impact on stock performance for the three months prior to the executive leadership change as well as the three months following the executive leadership change.
 It will then compare the volatility rates across the industries of the Industry Benchmark Classification (ICB) standards.

 Limitations